Kupenya/Kupenya/README.md

 - 👋 Hi, I’m Glory Alphonsus
-- 🌱 I’m currently learning Php(Laravel)
+- 🌱 I’m a fullstack developer but backend major
-- 💞️ I’m looking to intern as a fullstack developer
+- 💞️ I’m currently a backend intern
+- ✨Looking to contribute to more open source projects, entry level job and gigs
 - 📫 How to reach me alphonsusgee@gmail.com

 <!---